 Most people (including infants) naturally have Candida in their mouths and digestive tracts, which is considered normal growth.
-The amount of this fungus in the body is controlled by a healthy immune system and some “good” bacteria.
+Usually, a healthy immune system and some “good” bacteria control the amount of this fungus in the body.

-Candida overgrowth (or candidiasis) can happen after a baby has received antibiotics for a bacterial infection because antibiotics can kill off the “good” bacteria that keep the Candida from growing.
-Similarly, it can happen after the use of steroid medicines.
+Candida overgrowth also can happen after a baby has been given antibiotics for a bacterial infection because antibiotics can kill off the “good” bacteria that keep the Candida from growing.
+Oral thrush also can happen after the use of steroid medicines.

 See your doctor if you think your baby may have thrush.
 Some cases go away without medical treatment within a week or two, but the doctor may prescribe an antifungal solution for your baby’s mouth.
 This medicine is usually applied several times a day by “painting” it on the inside of the mouth and tongue with a sponge applicator.

-And depending on your baby’s age, the doctor might suggest adding yogurt with lactobacilli to your child’s diet.
-The lactobacilli are the “good” bacteria that can help eliminate the yeast in your child’s mouth.
+Depending on your baby’s age, the doctor also might suggest adding yogurt with lactobacilli to your baby’s diet.
+The lactobacilli are “good” bacteria that can help get rid of the yeast in your child’s mouth.

-If your baby keeps getting oral thrush, especially if he or she is older than 9 months of age, talk with your doctor because this might be a sign of another health issue.
+If your baby keeps getting oral thrush, especially if he or she is older than 9 months old, talk with your doctor because this might be a sign of another health issue.

 Oral thrush is a common infection in babies, but you can help prevent it:

 - If you formula-feed your baby or use a pacifier, thoroughly clean the nipples and pacifiers in hot water or a dishwasher after each use.
 That way, if there’s yeast on the bottle nipple or pacifier, your baby won’t be reinfected.
 Store milk and prepared bottles in the refrigerator to prevent yeast from growing.